← Back to Guides

 Public liability insurance and product liability insurance cover different types of risk:

 Both are important, but they respond to different scenarios.
-Public liability protects you at the event; product liability protects you after the event, for the life of every product you have sold.
+Public liability protects you at the craft fair or market; product liability protects you after the event, for the life of every product you have sold.

 Most craft insurance policies bundle both types of cover into a single policy, which is why many stallholders do not realise they are separate.
 Check your policy documents to confirm your product liability cover is included and note the cover level.